 The target magnitude is the desired magnitude vs frequency response and will determine the tonal balance across the audio spectrum.
 The correct target magnitude is the one that sounds best to you, and arriving at one may require a few iterations and listening sessions.
 We recommend starting with a target that follows the general trend of the measurements and changing it from there based on listening tests.
 The filter design software will initially set the target as a sloping straight line with slope and level fitted through the measurement data.

 The target magnitude editor includes adjustment of the overall target level and slope, high and low pass slopes and corner frequencies, a second adjustable slope, and moveable control points.
 The slope adjustments are usually enough to quickly design a target while the control points allow for detailed adjustment if required.

 The predicted “corrected” response at each measurement position can be viewed.
 The predicted response at each position is calculated by applying the filter to each of the original measurements.

 Our filter design software generates filters at sample rates of 44.1, 48, 88.2, 96, 176.4, 192, 352.8 and 384kS/s.
 These sample rates are generated regardless of the sample rate of the original measurements.
 The filters are exported as 2 channel wav files, one file for each sample rate.
 The filter wav files can be imported into playback software with a filter (convolution) capability such as Accurate Sound's HLC, Roon, JRiver Media Center, and HQPlayer.
 The filter design software user manual provides details of configuration with Roon, JRiver & HLC.

-Download our freeware measurement application here,
+Download our freeware measurement application for Microsoft Windows and macOS here,

 For updates on the latest releases, development progress & new products,